NodePoint/DB-Cross-Ref/README.md

 <br>
 References to `Spotify-Account1.txt` and `000webhost.com.txt` already in the script are legitimate and left in as an example.

+The sort of counts that is returned:
+- Matched emails
+- Matched duplicate emails
+- Mismatched emails
+- Mismatched duplicate emails

 ## Disclaimer

 This is for educational and research purposes only.
 I am not responsible for misuse or damage caused by the involvement of this program.